Mood Disorders in Teens

 These symptoms may seem like other conditions or mental health problems.
 Make sure

-your teen sees his or her healthcare provider for a diagnosis.
+your teen sees their healthcare provider for a diagnosis.

 How are mood disorders diagnosed in a teen?

 After your teen's healthcare provider does a full physical exam to rule out any other

 health condition, a mental health provider may diagnose a mood disorder.
 This is based

 on a complete mental health evaluation.
 They may also evaluate the family and talk

 How are mood disorders treated in a teen?